kiewic/PowerBI-WaffleChart/Tutorial/ProfesionalVisualGuidline.md

-# Developer guide to building a professional custom visual for Power BI
+# Developer guide.
+Building a professional custom visual for Power BI

 ## General  words about requirements of good-looking visual.
+Power BI gallery users expect the visuals to contain a minimum set of features and work properly in their Power BI reports.
+A full-featured visual should include formatting options for the user, selection and filtering, exception handling, and responsive rendering.

+### General

+1. See Adhering to common themes and styles.
+2. Use the Power BI color palette for all color choices.
+3. Provide cross-filtering or cross-highlighting, if appropriate, for your visual.

+### Fields/Data

+1. Support large data sets.
+2. Provide validation for all data types in the Field well.
+3. Provide error handling for unexpected data values.

+### Format

+1. Data labels – support the following properties as applicable.
+  - Color
+  - Font size
+  - Label style
+  - Display unit
+  - Decimal places
+  - Density
+  - Position

+2. Legend – support the following properties as applicable.
+  - Font size
+  - Color
+  - Title
+  - Position

+3. Axis (X-Axis, Y-Axis, or both) properties.
+  - Title
+  - Color
+  - Display unit

+4. Data points – support the following properties as applicable.
+  - Font size
+  - Fill
+  - Tooltips
+  - Sort

 ## Validation of the dataset (expect any type of data here) and supporting big datasets.
 Links to examples of proper validation.

 ## Supporting wide variety of formatting options.

 Less hardcoded settings/more options for user to specify.

 ## Supporting cross-filtering when available.
-Links to new API documentation.
+Check the [document](/Microsoft/PowerBI-visuals/blob/master/Visual/Selection.md) with Selection functionality description.

 ## Tips and tricks